two bright lights in south-east sky

 Nanosatellites (really small ones)

-The latest estimate I've seen is almost 2500 satellites in geocentric orbit (around the earth, there are a few others circling the sun and mars).
-Their altitudes range from hundreds to over 20,000 miles.
-Some wrap around the poles; some stay above the equator; some wrap around the poles and always keep the sun straight overhead.
-Some stay the same altitude all the time and trace a circle; others trace an ellipse.
+According to the latest estimate, there are almost 2500 satellites in geocentric orbit (around the earth, a few others circling the sun and mars).
+Altitudes range from hundreds to over 20,000 miles.
+Some go around the poles; some stay above the equator; some go around the poles and always keep the sun straight overhead.
+Some trace a circle and stay at the same altitude; others trace an ellipse.

-What do we do with them when we're done with them?
-Some get de-orbited (How do we get them down?) but it's expensive.
-Some get abandoned in place (least responsible option).
-Some get moved to a designated orbit sometimes called a graveyard orbit.
+When we're done with them, what do we do?
+Some of them get de-orbited (How do we get them down?) but it's expensive.
+Some get abandoned in place (the least responsible option).
+Graveyard orbits are sometimes designated for them.

 The regulatory environment is still in its nascent phases - see https://itunews.itu.int/En/2063-Satellite-regulations-Improving-the-international-satellite-regulatory-framework.note.aspx